danpage/fiat/doc/example.md

 the assumption that each acknowledgement indicates success.
 A line-by-line overview reads as follows:

+- line  14
+   opens the client (or connection),
-- line  33
+- line  16
   issues a           `reset`  request,
-- lines 35 to  40
+- lines 18 to  20
   issue  a series of `nameof` requests to query the identifier     of `c`, `k`, and `m` registers,
-- lines 42 to  47
+- lines 22 to  24
   issue  a series of `sizeof` requests to query the allocated size of `c`, `k`, and `m` registers,
-- lines 49 to 54
+- lines 26 to 28
   issue  a series of `typeof` requests to query the           type of `c`, `k`, and `m` registers (including, e.g., the read- and write-access),
-- lines 56 and 57
+- lines 30 and 31
   generate random, 16-byte values for `k` and `m`,
-- lines 59 and 60
+- lines 33 and 34
   issue  a series of `wr`     requests to write (i.e., transfer from client to target) `k` and `m`,
-- line  62
+- line  36
   issues a           `kernel` request to invoke the kernel function which computes `c` from `k` and `m`,
-- line  64
+- line  38
   issues a           `rd`     request to read  (i.e., transfer from client to target)         `c`,
-- lines 66 and 67
+- lines 40 and 41
-  print each byte of `c` and `k ^ m` to check whether the value read matches that expected.
+  print each byte of `c` and `k ^ m` to check whether the value read matches that expected,
+- line  43
+  closes the client (or connection).

 Now we can execute the target and client, and interaction between them: